yz1339/RoboticsFinalProject/README.txt

 findLegs.py: contains all the image processing methods.
 The findLegs method will return an array of all the chair legs' pixel positions in the image. webcamTakePicture.py: program that allow the webcam to take a picture.
 This piece of code is credited to the following source:
 	http://stackoverflow.com/questions/11094481/capturing-a-single-image-from-my-webcam-in-java-or-python
 create.py: the program to control the robot.
 We added the rotate and move function.
-This code is credited to the following source:
-	http://www.irobotweb.com/~/media/MainSite/PDFs/About/STEM/Create/Python_Tethered_Driving.pdf
+Create2_TetheredDrive.py: the program to test if your laptop is successfully connected to the robot
-The matrix folder contains the depth matrix.
+	These two programs are credited to the following source: http://www.irobotweb.com/~/media/MainSite/PDFs/About/STEM/Create/Python_Tethered_Driving.pdf The matrix folder contains the depth matrix.
 You need this image to run the program properly!